|

 • Toolbox

-• Yes, let's talk about safety!
+• That's right, let's talk about safety!

 It's been over three years since ChatGPT entered our lives.
 Artificial intelligence, regardless of the model used, has transformed the way we work, play, and even engage in personal development #chatCoachdevie!